 There are several factors to consider when deciding if weight loss surgery is right for you.
 The first is to determine if you are considered morbidly obese.
 There are several medically accepted criteria for defining morbid obesity:

-- Weigh more than 50 lbs over your ideal body weight, or have a BMI of at least 30 and are experiencing severe health related conditions, such as: diabetes, high blood pressure, sleep apnea, or high cholesterol.
+Weigh more than 30 pounds over your ideal body weight or have a BMI of at least 30 and are experiencing health related conditions such as: diabetes, high blood pressure, sleep apnea, or high cholesterol and you qualify for gastric banding.